paduathiago/Computational-Statistical-Physics/README.md

 # computational-statistical-physics
-Series of Activities developed on the field of computational statistical physics

-Each of the Activity is described in a pdf file and developed in a python notebook(.pynb file)
+Series of Activities developed on the field of computational statistical physics.
+Each of them is described in a pdf file and developed in a python notebook(.pynb file)

+## Activity 1: Monte Carlo Integration.
+This activity was developed in colaboration with Gabriel Lima Barros (GabrielLimab) and Gabriel Teixeira Carvalho (GabrielTeixeiraC)